Suputra/saah.as/content/projects/robot efficiency.md

 To some extent the robot efficiency idea is really only related to the fixed trajectory thing - and the idea of using more parallel manipulators instead of just serial manipulators.
 Also, we can merge together the automatic creation of base units from idea 2 with this fixed trajectory idea. dynamic trajectories and small robots can be handled later.

+Could this be enhanced by using protein folding techniques? we also will be using some base building blocks and are exploring a huge possibility space with a few simple blocks